 You’ve heard about the benefits of meditation.
 You’ve even downloaded a few of those apps.
 But for some reason, you haven’t stuck to a real meditation routine.

-Here at Nano, many of us started out with good intentions regarding meditation.
-We got over-ambitious and stocked up on the right “stuff” [Zafu cushion, suitably small spirituality-inducing statue, and a special candle] and now it’s all gathering dust in a corner of the room.
+Many of us start out with good intentions regarding meditation.
+We get over-ambitious and stock up on the right “stuff” [Zafu cushion, suitably small spirituality-inducing statue and a special candle] and now it’s all gathering dust in a corner of the room.

-It might help if we re-frame the concept of meditation by examining what it does to your brain.
+It might help to re-frame the concept of meditation by examining what it does to your brain.

 People who meditate are calmer than the rest of us.